Daylily-Informatics/daylily/docs/install/prereq.md

   4. Sufficent AWS Spot Quota Allowance
   5. AWS VPC, Public/Private Subnet IDs
   6. AWS Cost Tracking Tagging Policy ARN
-  7. A new S3 Bucket
+  7. A New S3 Bucket With The Daylily Refs and Cluster Cfg Data Copied To It

   > With the above info, you will be able to create as many DECs as your AWS quotas allow.
   > *These resources only need to be created this one time*.